Home Page : Link Checkers

 Scope: Page.
 Will only check a single page.

-Check locally: Yes Page can be publicly accessible on the internet or a local file can be uploaded.
+Check locally: No Page must be publicly accessible on the internet in order to be checked.

 In page links: Yes